 Selecting a Target from its drop-down selector and a Style Name from its drop-down selector will expand the Edit Style window as needed to set that specific combination.

-Auctria Launch PRO-TIP
+Auctria Pro-Tip from Launch Services!

 Clicking the "double-page" icon to the far-right on the style line will duplicate that line allowing for more than one Style Name to be quickly set for the specific Target by editing the duplicate line as needed.